 If you own a dog and your neighbour has cats, the conversation will come up on whether their cats are safe around your dog.
 And signs on doors is not uncommon about keeping doors closed as they have cats.

 So lets talk English.
 Not a huge difference, except maybe in the feral cat concept.
 But, I might conjecture that I have come across more ‘cat crazy’ people in the UK.
 I certainly know of more people who own multiple cats in the UK than in France.
 One or two at most seems to be the norm here.
-We sometimes get that quizzical French look when we say we have 3 cats.
+I sometimes get that quizzical French look when I say I have 3 cats.

 I love and appreciate that I live in both worlds.
 And the very real difference in perspectives of the French and English.
 I don’t have to agree with them all, but I do appreciate them.

-If you would like to read more about French culture or life in France:
+More about French culture or life in France

 French or Foe – understanding French culture (a book review)